gustavo0070000/AjeitoFinanceiro/README.md

 **Important:** Ensure that the `CLIENT_ID` and `CLIENT_SECRET` in your `.env` file match the credentials of your development application in the Pluggy Dashboard.

-## Using EasyFinance
+## Using Ajeito-Financeiro

-Once both the backend and frontend are running, you can interact with EasyFinance through your web browser.
+Once both the backend and frontend are running, you can interact with Ajeito-Financeiro through your web browser.

 ### 1. Selecting the Time Range